 The following table shows the success rate, for the periods indicated, for renegotiated consumer and residential mortgage loans.
-The success rate for consumer loans is defined for each reported period as: (i) the total amount of loans renegotiated in that period minus the amount of such renegotiated loans that are classified as non-performing loans as of December 31, 2013 or 2014, as applicable, divided by (ii) the total amount of such renegotiated loans.
-The success rate for residential mortgage loans is defined for each reported period as: (i) the total amount of loans renegotiated in that period minus the amount of such renegotiated loans that are classified as non-performing loans as of December 31, 2013 or 2014, as applicable, divided by (ii) the total amount of such renegotiated loans.
+The success rate for consumer loans is defined for each reported period as: (i) the total amount of loans renegotiated in that period minus the amount of such renegotiated loans that are classified as non-performing loans as of December 31, 2014 or 2015, as applicable, minus the amount of such renegotiated loans that have been charged off as of December 31, 2014 or 2015, as applicable, divided by (ii) the total amount of such renegotiated loans.
+The success rate for residential mortgage loans is defined for each reported period as: (i) the total amount of loans renegotiated in that period minus the amount of such renegotiated loans that are classified as non-performing loans as of December 31, 2014 or 2015, as applicable, divided by (ii) the total amount of such renegotiated loans.
 A charge-off of a residential mortgage loan is not generally included in measuring the success rate of mortgage renegotiations since the period to charge-off a mortgage loan is 48 months after an installment is past-due.